ASC! SOUL Pod

 The SOUL pod also engages in internal knowledge mobilization across the national ASC! team, to ensure ongoing education, training, and knowledge exchange.
 The geographical diffusion of the ASC! team provides unique opportunities and challenges.

-Dr. Lynn Fels of Simon Fraser University
+Dr. Lynn Fels, Faculty of Education, Simon Fraser University

-Recent SOUL pod activities include:
+SOUL pod activities include: